Lake Shore Limited: Consist

-Train #49 is separated from the P32AC-DM at to prepare for coupling with Train #449 from Boston before heading to Chicago.
+Train No. 49 is separated from the P32AC-DM at to prepare for coupling with Train No. 449 from Boston before heading to Chicago.

 As of February 2019, the Lake Shore Limited typically has two P42DC locomotives (or one P32AC-DM locomotive between New York and Albany), one Viewliner baggage car, three Amfleet II coaches, one Amfleet I split Business/Cafe car, one Viewliner II diner (exclusively accessible to sleeper passengers), and three Viewliner Sleepers.
 As of August 2021, Viewliner II sleepers were expected to be added to the Lake Shore Limited that September.

 In normal service, at Albany, the train splits into its Boston and New York sections.
 The New York section uses a single dual-mode P32AC-DM for third-rail power in Pennsylvania Station.
 West of Albany, traditional diesel-only GE Genesis locomotives are used.

 Ridership

 During fiscal year 2019, the Lake Shore Limited carried 357,682 passengers, an increase of 5.9% from FY2018.
 In FY2016, the train had a total revenue of $28,563,624, an increase of 0.2% over FY2015.

 In FY 2010, only fifteen percent of passengers traveled between endpoints (Chicago and Boston or New York), although those travelers contributed 27 percent of ticket revenue.
 The remainder traveled to and from intermediate stations.
 According to Amtrak, passengers making connections in Chicago accounted for "a significant portion" of the Lake Shore Limited's ridership and revenues.